 Tickets for minor moving violations such as speeding can stay on your record for 3-5 years.
 Major violations, on the other hand, will stay on your record for as long as 10 years.

 Mississippi allows adult drivers to dismiss a traffic ticket by paying the citation fee and attending a defensive driving course.
 Drivers under the age of 21 may be ordered by a judge to complete an online driving defense course in order to keep driving privileges.
+RECOMMENDED

 This app is great, but the customer service is even better!
 Not to mention convenient!
 My husband and I got the lowest rate (much lower than the rates I was finding online through my own searches), quickly, and pretty much all through text message!
 Thank you so much for a hassle free experience👍